Yellow Corporation: Foundation and early history

 When oil was discovered in the Oklahoma City area, mules were needed for work in digging slush pits, so the Harrell brothers bought mules and, in 1929, established the Yellow Transit Freight Lines to serve small manufacturers for whom freight was slow and express rates were prohibitive.
-By 1933, with the New Deal and the NRA, most businesses came under government regulation in an attempt to increase employment.
-Cleve, together with taxicab operators from other parts of the country, met in Washington, D.C. to formulate a regulatory code, which didn't succeed.
+By 1933, with the New Deal and the NIRA, most businesses came under government regulation in an attempt to increase employment.
+Cleve, together with taxicab operators from other parts of the country, met in Washington, D.C. to formulate a regulatory code, but were not successful.
 Cleve then devised his own code and got government confirmation.

 About this time, the Harrell brothers dissolved the partnership.
 Cleve took the taxicabs in the trade-out, as well as the Yellow Cab Dynamic Gasoline Company.
 He sold the taxicab business in 1940 to Eddie Fuller, who operated the Y and Y Cab Co., and maintained ownership of the gasoline company until his death on December 3, 1942.
 A. J. took control of the freight lines, which he operated for many years.
-The company remained small until 1952, when an ownership group led by George E. Powell, Sr. bought the freight company.
+The company remained small until 1952, when an ownership group led by George E. Powell Sr. bought the freight company.
 During this time, Yellow helped pioneer the concept of consolidating small freight shipments into trailer loads.

 In 1968, the company name was changed from Yellow Transit Freight Lines to Yellow Freight System Inc. During the deregulation of interstate trucking in the 1980s, Yellow Freight System embarked on a massive restructuring by creating new distribution centers across the country to better serve customers.
 The company changed its name to Yellow Corporation in 1992, when it created a parent company, with Yellow Transportation, Inc. as its largest division.